Yahshemi/form-validation/README.md

 - A user cannot select activities that conflict in date or time
 - The cost of each activity is added to their total at the bottom of the list as they select/unselect items
 - Different payment options are available show/hide based on the selection
-- Name, email, credit card number, zipcode, and cvv are validated when a user moves focus to the next field
+- Credit card number, zipcode, and cvv are validated when a user moves focus to the next field
 - All validated fields are checked and will block submission if the errors persist.

 ## Running the Project